Top Tips to Support Your Skin Barrier – Skin Rocks

 Top Tips to Support Your Skin Barrier

 Using too many actives, over-exfoliation, and harsh climates are just a few factors that can lead to a compromised skin barrier.
-Especially during the winter, when it is more important than ever to ensure you are taking care of your skin.
 Keep reading to find out how to keep it happy and healthy...

 What is the skin barrier?